hothanhxuan/Project-2-Sales-Performance-and-Market-Expansion-in-Retail-Dashboard-Power-BI/README.md

 *To conclude: Superstore should shift from a “growth-at-all-costs” strategy to a performance-driven growth approach.
 Reducing loss-making SKUs in the Tables category and replicating Canada’s high-margin model can help achieve a net profit margin above 15% next year.*

 ---

 ## 💡 Deep dive into Canada Insights for EMEA Market Expansion
 #### ❔ Why Canada Has the Highest Profit Margin

+*Canada achieves the highest profit margin by selling the right, high-margin products (Technology & Office Supplies), avoiding loss-making items (bulky Furniture or deep-discounted products), and executing individual transactions with outstanding profitability.*

 <details>
   <summary>See details </summary>